 Mi3's biggest tech trends for 2020 in five minutes: From martech, adtech, data to cookies and CX - here's our Top 20 technology stories

-Supercharged tech capabilities, e-commerce and digital transformation dominated the interest for Mi3's audience this year in our marketing and technology coverage.
+Supercharged tech capabilities, e-commerce and digital transformation captured the lion's share of attention in Mi3's marketing and technology coverage.
 From global and local pressure to regulate data and privacy, to the end of third party cookies and the fundamental impacts of those changes on attribution and targeting, take this five-minute refresher on what stories garnered most clicks for Mi3 readers around martech, adtech and data in 2020.
 If nothing else, use this page as a handy bookmark for what's set to drive marketing and tech trends for 2021.
 Tomorrow we break down our biggest stories for marketers and marketing this year.

 “60 per cent of our marketing spend was on face-to-face live events.
 Now it’s 100 per cent virtual.
 And I don’t think the pendulum is going to fully swing back.”

 Salesforce Global CMO Stephanie Buscemi on flipping mass events to 12 minute micro-niches, ditching big sells for quick wins and bringing the CMO Club to Australia

 Salesforce used to spend 60 per cent of its marketing budget putting on events - 170,000 attendee behemoths such as Dreamforce in San Francisco.
 But Covid put paid to that, possibly for good.
 Now 12 minute meetings with a handful of people are the sweet spot, says CMO Stephanie Buscemi, and she thinks AI and automation will be key to serving micro-niches, or one-to-few.
 Meanwhile, she plans to turn 1.5m 'trailblazer' customers into UGC providers for Salesforce's own website, and unpacks plans to bring the Salesforce CMO Club to Australia in 2021.